alfonsof/aws-python-examples/awslambdalistall-capi/README.md

   You can use the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).

-* You can select the bucket region changing the value of `REGION` variable in the code.
+* You can select the AWS region of the Lambda functions changing the value of `REGION` variable in the code.

 * Run the code.